nitin42/stylus-in-react/README.md

 ### Creating a stylus component

-To create a stylus component, you need to pass an element name for eg - `Button` like this
+To create a stylus component, you need to pass an element name for eg - `button` like this

 <p align="center">
   <img src="./images/One.png">